Death of Joyce Echaquan: Previous incident

 Another incident where Echaquan was mistreated by hospital staff happened in late August 2020, a month before her death.

 33-year-old Jennifer MacDonald, a patient attendant at a local Alzheimer's centre who was at the hospital to support her father, overheard Echaquan screaming in a nearby cubicle and expressing concerns about her treatment.
 MacDonald described Echaquan's medical attendants as "indifferent and verbally aggressive", she said they were ignoring her pleas, and she also overheard a nurse ask: "Will she ever shut up?"
 At one point, she approached Echaquan in order to see if she could help her, but the staff told her to "mind her own business."

 MacDonald did not know that the woman who was being mistreated in August was Echaquan until she saw the Facebook Live video and recognized her.

 Reactions

 Supporters march in memory of Joyce Echaquan in Trois-Rivières, Québec.

-The premier of Quebec, François Legault, condemned the medical staff's comments about Echaquan and called them "racist".
-However, he denied the existence of systemic racism in Quebec and claimed that he was not involved in her death.
+The premier of Quebec, François Legault, condemned the medical staff's comments about Echaquan and called them racist.
+However, he denied the existence of systemic racism in Quebec.
 Canadian Prime Minister Justin Trudeau called the incident "the worst form of racism" and "systemic racism".

 Marc Miller, the Canadian federal Minister of Indigenous Services, met Echaquan's son, Thomas-James, and apologized to her family for the incident.

 The director of the Lanaudière health board Daniel Castonguay was removed from his position in December 2020.
 The new CEO of the health board since April 2021, Maryse Poupart, said she was a "person of action" and gave condolences to Echaquan's family while promising to prioritize relations with Indigenous patients.